vecchiotom/icehax-cad-fivem/README.md

 - enter "```npm install```"
 - wait for it to install all the dependencies
 ###### Setting Up MONGODB
-once you've installed and started your mongod, create the following collections:
+once you've installed and started your mongodb, create the following collections:

 - "user" collection
 - "sessions" collection